danielfrg/danielfrg.com/content/articles/2013/01/python-replace-sas-enterprise-miner-basic.md

 results and use understand them correctly.
 Other chart I learned was the Lift chart but scikit-learn does not have this option.

-I was able to get the results a **lot** quicker with iPython than with SAS EM, for this project it took me like 4 or 5 hours with SAS EM and less than 1 hour on Python.
+I was able to get the results a **lot** quicker with Python than with SAS EM, for this project it took me like 4 or 5 hours with SAS EM and less than 1 hour on Python.